TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 | `F0 <len> <byte[]> F7` | Standard SysEx      | Sends a SysEx event.<br>`F0` starts a SysEx event, `F7` ends a SysEx event. `len` is the number of bytes in the event including the `F7`, stored as a variable-length number. `byte[]` is one or more bytes.<br>The first 1 or 3 bytes are typically a numeric ID.
 If the first byte is 0, the next two are the ID, otherwise just the first is. |
 | `F7 <len> <byte[]>`    | SysEx (No end byte) | Sends a SysEx event without using an ending byte.
 This can be used to escape events that would otherwise be invalid. |

+Data bytes above `0x7F` that are not System Real-Time status bytes (`0xF8`-`0xFF`) are not allowed, and are defined to be interpreted as an end-of-exclusive marker.

 There are some Universal SysEx events defined in the MIDI Association's documentation, but for simplicity's sake these will not be documented here.

-NOTE: Per the spec, data bytes above `0x7F` that are not System Real-Time status bytes (`0xF8`-`0xFF`) are not allowed, and are defined to be interpreted as an end-of-exclusive marker.
-Charts commonly make use of a `0xFF` byte in SysEx events, so they barely skirt by this detail, but some MIDI parsers may have issues with this regardless.

 #### Meta Events